 I’m totally new to the Caribbean diaspora network which is crazy, I know.
 However, as a newbie expat out on my own, I was in survival mode for years.
-It wasn’t until my first child that I began blogging in 2011, then I limited in what I could attend.
-After seven years on the blogging scene, I’m finally meeting influencers I’ve been chatting with for years.
+It wasn’t until my first child that I began blogging in 2011, then I was limited in what I could attend.
+After seven years on the blogging scene, I’m finally meeting influencers I’ve been chatting with for years!
 My invitation to Caribbean Tourism Organistion’s (CTO) Diaspora Media Lunch couldn’t have come at a better time.
 In attendance were influencers, business people, media editors, journalists and celebrity media personalities including Angie Le Mar, Angie Greaves and Brenda Emmanus.
 It was like a crash course on some of the initiatives happening in the region.
-In the same way Trinidad is just about business the Caribbean has more to offer than sun, sea and sand.
+In the same way Trinidad is not just for business the Caribbean has more to offer than sun, sea and sand.
+It was an honour to attend the Caribbean Tourism Organisation’s media lunch.

 Carol L. Hay opened proceedings and welcomed us.
 There were representatives from The Barbados Tourism Marketing Inc, Grenada Tourism Authority, St. Lucia Tourism Authority, Jewel Resorts, Playa Resorts and Newmont Travel.